NeuraiProject/neurai-rpc/neurai_methods.md

     "involvesWatchonly" : true,        (bool) Only returned if imported addresses were involved in transaction "address" : "receivingaddress",  (string) The receiving address "account" : "accountname",       (string) DEPRECATED.
 The account of the receiving address.
 The default account is "".
-    "amount" : x.xxx,                  (numeric) The total amount in RVN received by the address "confirmations" : n,               (numeric) The number of confirmations of the most recent transaction included "label" : "label",               (string) A comment for the address/transaction, if any "txids": [
+    "amount" : x.xxx,                  (numeric) The total amount in XNA received by the address "confirmations" : n,               (numeric) The number of confirmations of the most recent transaction included "label" : "label",               (string) A comment for the address/transaction, if any "txids": [